Round Hill Music: Round Hill Records

 In 2014, Round Hill Records was established with the catalogue acquisition of the UK rock band, Bush, in partnership with frontman Gavin Rossdale.

 In January 2016, Round Hill paid $35 million for punk rock band The Offspring's Columbia Records albums and the band's entire publishing catalogue.
 Later that year, Round Hill signed a distribution deal with Universal Music Enterprises, covering the Offspring's albums.
 Today Round Hill Records is releasing records from artists such as Royal Teeth and The London Souls, as well as providing label services to many other artists.

 In 2020, Round Hill Records created label dedicated to rock called Black Hill Records, which has signed artists including The Cult, Black Pistol Fire, and Jared James Nichols.

 In May 2021, Round Hill acquired the catalogue of the Swedish label Telegram Studios, including Dolores Recordings and Woah Dad.

 In August 2023, Round Hill acquired Canadian record label Linus Entertainment.

 Round Hill Music Royalty Fund

 Round Hill Music Royalty Partners is the private equity arm of Round Hill Music which is dedicated to acquiring copyrights of music.

 It raised its first Fund in 2014 with $202 million and its second fund with $263 million in 2017.

-In late 2023 Concord (entertainment company) bought the Round Hill Music Royalty Fund.
+In late 2023, Concord bought the Round Hill Music Royalty Fund.
 The deal includes over 150,000 songs and 51 catalogs, including works by The Beatles, Alice In Chains, The Offspring, and hits recorded by Elvis Presley, Meatloaf, James Brown, and Billie Holiday and also includes a stake in the Carlin Catalog, which includes hits made famous by artists including Johnny Cash, Aretha Franklin, Ella Fitzgerald, Elvis Presley, Peggy Lee, and George Harrison.